 Note, selecting 'youtube-dlg' instead of './youtube-dlg_0.4-1~webupd8~disco0_all.deb' Some packages could not be installed.
 This may mean that you have requested an impossible situation or if you are using the unstable distribution that some required packages have not yet been created or been moved out of Incoming.
 The following information may help to resolve the situation: The following packages have unmet dependencies: youtube-dlg : Depends: python-twodict (>= 1.2) but it is not installable Recommends: libav-tools but it is not installable or ffmpeg E: Unable to correct problems, you have held broken packages.

 Download YouTube-DLG GUI Deb package

-I have used the PPA repo given on the Github but didn’t work, thus, I have downloaded the debian package directly to install on our Ubuntu 20.04 system to get this software.
+I have used the PPA repo given on Github but didn’t work, thus, I have downloaded the Debian package directly to install on our Ubuntu 20.04 system to get this software.
 The latest version of YouTube-DLG while writing this article was released in 2019.
-You can check out the page for other versions.
-For other Linux version here is the GitHub page.
+You can check out the page for other Ubuntu versions.
+However, for other Linux versions here is the GitHub page.

 So, to download it type:

 Install YoutTube-DLG on Ubuntu 20.04